 Celebrities aren’t immune to addiction, in fact, there have been multiple celebrities that have succumbed to their addiction or overdosed.
-We often hear about the celebrities who have spent a life addicted to drugs or alcohol and died from their addiction affecting their body or overdosed.
+We often hear about celebrities who have spent a life addicted to drugs or alcohol and died from their addiction affecting their body or overdosing.
 We think of Kurt Cobain, Amy Whinehouse, Whitney Houston, Jimi Hendrix, and countless more.
 Addiction isn’t always a death sentence.
 Many people, including celebrities in recovery, can find solace in recovery and can change their lives.

 You’ve heard it, they’re just like us.
 Except for the endless flow of money and infinite access to drugs.

 These 10 celebrities were addicted to drugs or alcohol or both, but are now in recovery.
 They’re open about their recovery in order to inspire others to

 1. Drew Barrymore